EcologicPack34/arch-dotfiles/README.md

 I'm using [GNU Stow](https://www.gnu.org/software/stow/) to manage my dotfiles with symlinks.
 It basically works by taking everything within a folder and linking those files into the parent directory.

-By having a `~/dotfiles` folder just under the home directory, you can make stow link your configs directly into your home folder, effectively unifying all of your dotfiles into a single folder, perfect for version control.
+By having a `~/dotfiles` folder just under the home directory, you can make stow link your configs directly into your $HOME, effectively unifying all of your dotfiles into a single directory, perfect for version control.

 The way I've structured my dotfiles is by having "packages" for each config, dividing them into different folders, meaning I can manage different configurations in a modular fashion.
 Basic structure: